 Comparing two Accounts: The Third

-The full specialisation is not a general solution because it only works for the function isSmaller.
-In contrast, the operator < is quite often applicable, and the predicate can be used by any type.
-The operator < and the full specialisation are static.
-This means, the ordering is defined at compile time and is encoded in the type or the generic function.
+The full specialization is not a general solution because it only works for the function isSmaller.
+In contrast, the operator < is quite often applicable, and any type can use the predicate.
+The operator < and the full specialization are static.
+This means the ordering is defined at compile time and is encoded in the type or the generic function.
 In contrast, the extension can be invoked with different predicates.
 This is a runtime decision.
 The operator < extends the type, the other both variants the function.
 The extension with a predicate allows it to order your type in various ways.
 For example, you can compare strings lexicographically or by their length.

-Based on this comparison a good rule of thumb is to implement an operator < for your types and add an extension to your generic functions if necessary.
-Therefore, your type behaves Regular according to Alexander Stepanov and also supports customised orderings.
+Based on this comparison, a good rule of thumb is to implement an operator < for your types and add an extension to your generic functions if necessary.
+Therefore, your type behaves Regular according to Alexander Stepanov, and supports customized orderings.

 What's next?